biolab/orange2/docs/extend-widgets/rst/settings.rst

 saves the value of the corresponding attributes.
 For a check box there should be a corresponding widget's attribute recording the check box's state so that when the user changes a check box, the attribute changes and vice-versa.
-Although you can create such a link manually, you should always use the module :doc:`OWGUI <owgui>` instead;
-for instance, for a check box, use :obj:`OWGUI.checkBox` and not simply the Qt's :obj:`QCheckBox`.
+You can create such a link manually, or you can use the :doc:`OWGUI <owgui>` module instead; for instance, for a check box, use :func:`OWGUI.checkBox`.

 The settings fall into two groups.
 Some of them do not depend on the data, while other are context-dependent.
-For the first to be saved properly, you only need to list them in the :obj:`settingsList` in the widget definition, as already described :doc:`elsewhere <settings>`
+For the first to be saved properly, you only need to list them in the :obj:`settingsList` in the widget definition, as already described.

+.. module:: OWContexts

 **************************
 Context dependent settings